-The performance of ANN and reservoir models can therefore be influenced by the characteristics of the catchment, as well as the format and length of the input data.
-The aim of the present study is to help researchers and stakeholders to choose between ANN and reservoir modelling approaches for simulating karst spring discharge, depending on their purpose and the available data.
-This research provides the first extensive comparison of ANN and reservoir models in karst hydrology by investigating results on five study sites with different context and input data.
-We use ANN as they have proven to be fast and reliable for modelling hydrological time series (Van et al., 2020; Jeannin et al., 2021; Wunsch et al., 2021).
-We specifically apply 1D Convolutional Neural Networks (CNNs) because in an earlier study (Wunsch et al., 2022) we were able to demonstrate their high ability to perform karst spring discharge modelling.
-Furthermore, they have some favourable properties compared to popular recurrent neural networks (e.g. the LSTMs), such as batch-wise training procedure which makes them considerably faster and computationally less expensive.
+The performance of the ANN and reservoir models can therefore be influenced by the characteristics of the catchment and the format and length of the input data.
+The aim of the present study is to help researchers and stakeholders to choose between the ANN and reservoir modelling approaches to simulating karst spring discharge, depending on their purpose and the available data.
+This research provides the first extensive comparison of ANN and reservoir models in karst hydrology by investigating results on five study sites with different contexts and input data.
+We use ANNs as they have proven to be fast and reliable for modelling hydrological time series (Van et al., 2020; Jeannin et al., 2021; Wunsch et al., 2021).
+We specifically apply one-dimensional convolutional neural networks (CNNs) because in an earlier study (Wunsch et al., 2022) we were able to demonstrate their high ability to perform karst spring discharge modelling.
+Furthermore, they have some favourable properties compared to popular recurrent neural networks (e.g. the LSTMs), such as a batch-wise training procedure which makes them considerably faster and computationally less expensive.
 Reservoir modelling is carried out using the KarstMod platform, as it provides a powerful modular interface for varying the structure, parameters and transfer functions of the conceptual model (Mazzilli et al., 2019).
-This research seeks to address the following research questions:
+This research seeks to address the following research questions.

-- What are the advantages and drawbacks of ANN and reservoir models in karst hydrogeology? - To which extent can ANN and reservoir models be used to get a better understanding of system functioning? - What are the implications from a stakeholder's perspective?
+- What are the advantages and drawbacks of the ANN and reservoir models in karst hydrogeology? - To which extent can the ANN and reservoir models be used to get a better understanding of system functioning? - What are the implications from a stakeholder's perspective?